 - Hydrate, hydrate, hydrate.
 Make sure plenty of cool, clean water is available to your dog throughout the day, and always take some along when you leave home.
 Our favorite take-along water source is the Highwave AutoDogMug made especially for dogs.
 It’s spill-proof, fits in your car’s cup holder, and is super easy to fill and take along.
 You may also want to give Pupsicles a go!

 - Be aware of your pet’s breed/condition.
 Certain breeds cannot pant as effectively and may be more susceptible to heat stroke than other breeds.
 Pets who are senior, overweight, and/or suffer from lung/heart disease also are at increased risk of heat exhaustion.
 Watch these pets carefully during the summer months, and always be aware of the signs of heat stroke.

 - Brush/trim more often.
 The Furminator does a great job of removing loose hair so your dog/cat doesn’t have to deal with that excess coat in the summer.
 You may also want to consider having your dog’s hair cut shorter in the summer.
 My parent’s dog often got what was called a “puppy cut” in the summertime, to cool her down and remove some excess hair.

 Summertime is a time of relaxation, catching some rays, and hanging with the ones you love.
 Do your four-legged companion a favor and respect the heat.
 Know how to protect your dog/cat from the elements so you can enjoy yourselves!
+Enrolling your pet in pet insurance can help you afford the best veterinary care should the summer take a toll on your pets!
 Happy Summer!!!